 Several measures can help your office building to reduce loss during a mold growth threat.
 Our remediation professionals can oversee several initial tasks to protect both the structure and its occupants.
 These practices also fixate on reducing the deterioration and irreparable damage that contents and documentation can often suffer when exposed to microbial threats.
 Some of these techniques include:

-• Content Management – The relocation and removal of potentially damaged content and records from your office space can eliminate irreparable damage concerns.
-When exposure already occurred, on-site drying and recovery methods are needed.
+- Content Management – The relocation and removal of potentially damaged content and records from your office space can eliminate irreparable damage concerns.
+When exposure has already occurred, on-site drying and recovery methods are needed.

-• Containment – Establishing a drying zone can help to not only regulate airflow and humidity, but it can also prevent the migration of mold spores and potential cross-contamination concerns.
+- Containment – Establishing a drying zone can help not only regulate airflow and humidity but can also prevent the migration of mold spores.

-• Establishing a Staging Area – An adjacent space to the work area is ideal for storing equipment and drying tools necessary in remediation and cleaning.
+- Establishing a Staging Area – An adjacent space to the work area is ideal for storing equipment and drying tools necessary for remediation and cleaning.

 What Remediation Tactics Are the Most Effective?